 We use the Black-Scholes option-pricing model to value our warrant liabilities at each reporting period, which requires the input of highly subjective assumptions, most notably the estimated volatility of our common stock over the expected term.
 We use our historical common stock volatility to estimate expected volatility over the warrant terms.
 Management must also make uncertain estimates regarding the likelihood and timing of certain future events for application of the Lattice Model for the valuation of certain warrants.
 Changes in these assumptions could have potential material impacts on the estimated fair value of warrant liabilities.
-During the three months ended March 31, 2024, management made changes to its estimates regarding the likelihood of future events.
-We do not believe the revision resulted in a material impact to the estimated fair value of warrant liabilities measured using the Lattice Model.
+During the three months ended June 30, 2024, management made no changes to its estimates regarding the likelihood of future events.